You are browsing the 1986 folder.

 With the introduction of the Macintosh Plus in January 1986, Apple de-bundled MacPaint from its newer, more-capable and higher-priced computer offering.
 This created a natural opportunity for third-party vendors to write programs that more fully exploited the potential of the Plus’s high RAM and storage capabilities — and didn’t have to compete with free.
 Ann Arbor Softworks sprung into the market gap with FullPaint, and the influential computer aesthetics journal Verbum declared that “[t]he second wave of personal computer graphics tools came in with a resounding crash when FullPaint was released.”

 Macworld Expo Boston, held in August, was the public debut of the program.
 A full review arrived in September 1986, with Macworld’s Robert C. Eckhardt declaring Ann Arbor Softwork’s program to be the first fully-featured competitor to MacPaint — and a “significant improvement” to it.
 A feature as simple as multiple windows was enough to expose potential hiding in the idea of MacPaint, which was still limited to one, non-resizable canvas.
-But FullPaint went beyond implementing the by-now-expected multiple window feature, and implemented an idea still present today in Photoshop: a three-stage toggle for traditional windows, fullscreen-with-menubar/palettes, and completely fullscreen modes.
-FullPaint’s Perspective and Skew features are another aspect called out in the 1986 MacWorld review that will resonate to users of Photoshop.
+But FullPaint also implemented an idea so good it’s still present in Photoshop today: a three-stage toggle for traditional windows, fullscreen-with-menubar/palettes, and completely fullscreen modes:

 About the only complaint MacWorld had with the program was its RAM requirements, which placed limitations on its use with 512k Macs.
 The review concluded by making the point that FullPaint was an obvious buy to new purchasers of the Mac Plus who did not inherit a free copy of MacPaint from earlier hardware ownership — and who wanted software to put their new machine through its paces.
 By December of 86 the painting program had reached the Macworld best-seller list , where it would remain for seven months.